mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 **Problem 1: Spots on the dome port**

-When I checked my video clips from the first day, it quickly became apparent. none of it was worth keeping.
+When I checked my video clips from the first day, it quickly became apparent that none of it was worth keeping.

 A few smudges on the port had ruined every shot.